-Together, IFFIm’s donors – Australia, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden and the UK – have pledged to contribute more than US$ 6.5 billion to IFFIm spanning 25 years.
+For donors, Vaccine Bonds enable long-term pledges to have an immediate and significant impact on saving lives.
+Together, IFFIm’s donors – Australia, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden, Brazil and the UK – have pledged to contribute more than US$ 6.55 billion to IFFIm spanning 32 years.
 These funds are used to repay IFFIm bondholders.
-Brazil has pledged to become IFFIm’s 10th donor.

 Learn about this innovative mechanism to rapidly accelerate the availability and predictability of funds for immunisation.